yuikns/doctorai/README.md

 Use "--time\_file" option to use "time file"
 Remember that the ".train", ".valid", ".test" rule also applies to the "time file" as well.

-6. In addtion to predicting the codes of the next visit, you can make Doctor AI predict the time duration until next visit.
+**Additional: Predicting time duration until next visit** In addtion to predicting the codes of the next visit, you can make Doctor AI predict the time duration until next visit.
 Use "--predict\_time" option to do this.
 And obviously, predicting time requires the "time file".
 Time prediction also comes with many hyperparameters such as "--tradeoff", "--L2\_time", "--use\_log\_time".
 Refer to "--help" for more detailed information

-7. Doctor AI internally learns vector representation of medical codes while training.
+**Additional: Using your own medical code representations** Doctor AI internally learns vector representation of medical codes while training.
+These vectors are initialized with random values of course.
-You can also provide medical code representations, if you have one.
+You can, however, also provide medical code representations, if you have one.
 (They can be easily trained by using Skip-gram like algorithms.)
 If you want to provide the medical code representations, it has to be a list of list (basically a matrix) of N rows and M columns where N is the number of unique codes in your "visit file" and M is the size of the code representations.
 Specify the path to your code representation file using "--embed\_file".
 For more details regarding the training of medical code representations and using them for predictive tasks, please refer to the second paper of the "Related Publication" section.
-Additionally even if you provided your own medical code representations, you can re-train (aka fine-tune) them as you train Doctor AI.
+Additionally even if you provided your own medical code representations, you can re-train (a.k.a fine-tune) them as you train Doctor AI.
 Use "--embed\_finetune" option to do this.
 If you are not providing your own medical code representations, Doctor AI will use randomly initialized one, which obviously requires this fine-tuning process.
 Since the default is to use the fine-tuning, you do not need to worry about this.

-8. You can specify how many GRU layers you want to use by using "--hidden\_dim\_size" option.
-For example "--hidden\_dim\_size \[400,200\]" will give you a two layer GRU where the lower layer uses a 400-dimensional hidden layer and the upper layer uses a 200-dimensional hidden layer.

 **STEP 3: Running Doctor AI**